 If there is not a space available for your child, we will be happy to add your name to our wait list.
 We will contact you when there is an opening.

 Tuition at WPCC is determined by conducting a competitive/comparative analysis of for-profit and not-for-profit childcare and developmental-day centers is our geographical area.
+Please contact the Center for more tuition information.

 Scholarship applications are available to families who need assistance with tuition.
 Scholarships are awarded on a sliding scale basis.
 The scale is modeled from Wake County Human Services need-basis scale.